LiamDu386/LiamDu386/README.md

 ### **Carbon Studio** ⚡
 *Where startup velocity meets thoughtful design*

-**A technology studio that partners with ambitious companies to craft functional, beautiful, and enduring products.**
+**A technology studio that crafts a suite of consumer apps and helps companies build their consumer MVPs.**

-We're not a creative agency — we're a fullstack development studio that builds and launches consumer products users fall in love with, from MVP to market-ready scale.
+We're not a creative agency — we're a fullstack development studio that builds and launches our own suite of consumer products users fall in love with.
+We also partner with ambitious companies to take their ideas from MVP to market-ready scale.
 For entrepreneurs who understand that great consumer software requires more than just functionality—it demands design craft.

 [**→ Visit Carbon Studio**](https://carbonstudio.xyz)